What Is Dual Diagnosis?

 - Mental illness, trauma, and other psychological disorders are serious risk factors for addiction.
 The more risk factors a person has, the more likely any substance abuse on their part could become addictive.

-As you can see, there is a serious risk of dual diagnosis among the drug-abusing population.
-If you or someone you love is suffering from addiction, it is extremely important that tests are done to confirm or deny the presence of comorbidity.
+If you or someone you love is suffering from addiction, tests must be done to confirm or deny the presence of comorbidity.

-How Do I Know I Have Dual Diagnosis?
+How Do I Know I Have a Dual Diagnosis?

-You must consult a physician in order to find out for certain if you have dual diagnosis.
-However, if you are a substance abuser and have been for a long time, it is a likely possibility.
+You must consult a physician in order to find out for certain if you have a dual diagnosis.
+However, if you struggle with SUD and have for a long time, it is a likely possibility.
 This is why doctors always check for symptoms of mental disorders during addiction treatment.
-For example, the National Library of Medicine states that all individuals going through opioid detox must be screened for depression, as these two disorders often occur simultaneously.
+For example, all individuals going through opioid detox should be screened for depression, as these two disorders often occur simultaneously.

 - Experiencing severe psychological and/or behavioral symptoms